← All NMath Code Examples

 // The distribution classes share a common interface, so once you

-// learn how to use one distribution class, it’s easy to use any of
+// learn how to use one distribution class, its easy to use any of

 // the others.
 This code constructs an F distribution object with